Boiler Gas Valve – Failure, Faults and Replacement Cost

 The cost to repair the gas valve on your boiler will depend on what’s wrong with it.

-If it’s a case of simply freeing the valve due to it being stuck open/a closure fault; this could be less than £100.
+If it’s a case of simply freeing a valve that’s stuck, the repairs costs could be less than £100.

-However, we rarely find that the repair costs are justified, considering the unit is already showing signs of wear.
+For any severe issues, however, we rarely find that the repair costs are justified — especially if the unit is already showing signs of wear.
 Investing in boiler replacement is generally the wiser choice if your boiler’s repairs are mounting and it’s out of warranty.